akinlekan28/tasklist/README.md

 # tasklist
-Tasklist app using vanilla Js and local storage api
+Tasklist app using vanilla Js and local storage api.
+To use, copy to server root and start your server.